 The Assessment Area parcels proposed for annexation to Benefit Zone No. 15 of the Landscaping and Lighting Assessment District No. 96-1 consist of all Assessor Parcels within the boundaries as defined by the Assessment Diagram included within this Report and the Assessor Parcel Numbers listed within the included Assessment Roll.
 The method used for apportioning the assessments is based upon the proportional special benefits to be derived by the Assessment Area properties in Benefit Zone No. 15, over and above general benefits conferred on real property or to the public at large.
-The apportionment of special benefit is a two-step process: the first step is to identify the types of special benefit arising from the Improvements, and the second step is to allocate the assessments to property based on the estimated relative special benefit for each type of property.
+The apportionment of special benefit arising from the Improvements, and the second step is to allocate the assessments to property based on the estimated relative special benefit for each type of property.